Darktable Tutorials Hub – All You Need To Know, From Beginner To Advanced Level

 - keyboard shortcuts in darktable: there are many of them that you should learn to speed up your workflow.
 The first and most important is the button “H”.
 A page opens up with help on all the available shortcuts.
 Read below on my favourite 10 keywords, you will be surprised.

 - Spot Removal: this is one of the darktable modules that has never excited me much.
-But then I found the Retouch Module that is so amazing!
+But then I found the Retouch Module which is so amazing!
 My go-to module if I want to remove/retouch anything in a photo.
 Read below on how to use it.

 - Noise reduction: darktable has 4 modules to denoise!
 Which one works best and in which case?
 You will find all your answers below.